 However, it can be tricky to monitor these signals without abusing them.
 A big brother ethos will destroy these efforts, and a company culture.
 So, be extremely careful about who has access to this sort of data and how it is used.

 A great way to monitor employee health on a general level is through best in class employee engagement solution.
 Pulse surveys, in depth quarterly/annual surveys, and employee data captured through OKRs will enable the People team to keep an eye on how various groups are doing.

 Again, it's important to take the mentality of helping here versus wanting to get rid of someone who exhibits struggles with mental health.
 There are legal and moral reasons to take this stance.

 More importantly, you can be assured that the performance of an organization that has a helping mentality will be much higher.
 Employees feel cared for, are cared for, and the culture of your organization is all the stronger for it.
-Employee mental health has become a hot topic in recent years, especially during COVID where many of us struggled to deal with the stresses of a pandemic, working from home, uncertain careers, etc.
+Employee mental health has become a hot topic in recent years, especially during COVID where many of us struggled to deal with the stresses (see stats on workplace stress) of a pandemic, working from home, uncertain careers, etc.